YOU54F/cypress-docker/README.md

 And the path for the spec files you wish to run `-s '<pathToFile>'` eg `-s 'cypress/integration/examples/theinternet.spec.js'`

 ### GUI - Any changes made to test files are automatically picked up by the GUI and executed, post file save.

-`make test-unit-gui`  Opens the GUI with the unit test configuration selection

 `make test-local-gui` Opens the GUI with the development configuration selection